 These are web hosts that I am comfortable recommending because I have used them personally in the past, or currently manage websites running on these services; they generally run well.

-- Dreamhost * Please note, Dreamhost uses a custom management panel and it can be frustrating to use.
-Its performance is generally fine, but management can be difficult.
+- Dreamhost * Please note, Dreamhost uses a custom management panel and it can be frustrating to use at first but once you get used to it, it's great.
+Its performance is generally fine, but management can be difficult for people without prior experience.
+If this is your first host, you'll be fine since you don't know any better.